zaydbf/GAIAthon/README.md

 ## IoT
-  - Contains the Iot firmware & libraries
+  - Contains documentation and source code for the IoT system  including Firmwares , Required libraries and dependencies and Hardware integration details
 ## Web
 ### Frontend
   - Contains every service display for user ensuring a good UI & UX